atesztoth/openalpr-swift-wrapper/README.md

 # Contents
 It's a very simple package to be honest.
-It is required that you install OpenALPR (https://github.com/openalpr/openalpr) on your machine yourself, then in theory this wrapper should be able to build and be ready to be used.
+It is required that you install OpenALPR (https://github.com/openalpr/openalpr) on your machine yourself, than in theory this wrapper should work _Out of the box™️_.

 It exposes a class called `OpenALPR` which you can import and use the C api through.
 It gives you conveiently usable methods, for example `recogniseBy(data:)` so you don't have to worry about converting the bytes into the appropriate form for the C API,